lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

 3. Open/create a empty Windows Forms project in a solution.

-4. Add SharpSnmpLib.Portable.csproj (release 9.x), SharpSnmpLib.csproj (release 10.0 and above), and SharpSnmpLib.Full.csproj (release 9.x and 10.0.0) in ``SharpSnmpLib`` directory to your solution.
+4. Add SharpSnmpLib.csproj (release 10.0 and above), and SharpSnmpLib.Full.csproj (10.0.0) in ``SharpSnmpLib`` directory to your solution.

-.. note:: SharpSnmpLib.Android.csproj and SharpSnmpLib.iOS.csproj might be used to target Xamarin platforms for release 9.x and 10.0.0.
+.. note:: SharpSnmpLib.Android.csproj and SharpSnmpLib.iOS.csproj might be used to target Xamarin platforms for release 10.0.0.
 They are no longer needed for 10.0.1 release and above.

 Related Resources
 -----------------